Medical contribution by Paul Shin, M.D., one of Shady Grove Fertility’s Board Certified Urologist.

 Causes of Decreased Male Fertility

 The pathway for a sperm to find an egg is essentially a race through an obstacle course.
-At every step along the way there is an anatomic or functional hurdle that the sperm has to overcome to continue the journey.
+At every step along the way there is an anatomic or functional hurdle that the sperm must overcome to continue the journey.
 From the point of ejaculation on the cervix to the final step of fertilizing an egg, only the strongest and luckiest sperm make it through.
 There is significant attrition of sperm along the way.
 Therefore, starting the race with as much sperm as possible is critical to achieving a successful pregnancy.

-For most men with normal sperm counts, an everyday frequency of ejaculation should not result in significantly lower numbers of ejaculated sperm.
+For most men with normal sperm counts, an everyday frequency of intercourse should not result in significantly lower numbers of ejaculated sperm.
 In some men, however, who have low sperm counts, spacing intercourse and ejaculation out every 2 to 3 days allows for better chances of achieving a pregnancy.

 The effects of older paternal age on sperm and a man’s reproductive capacity are very active areas of current research.
 Men, like women, go through a reproductive and hormonal decline as they age, but this change is drawn out over many years.
-Even though new sperm are constantly manufactured, older paternal age seems to be associated with a longer time to conception as well as an increase in behavioral disorders on the autism spectrum.
+Even though new sperm are constantly manufactured, older paternal age seems to be associated with a longer time to conception as well as an increase in some neurocognitive disorders on the autism spectrum.

 Does sperm go bad?